xiaogaozi/easy-gitlab.vim/README.md

 ## Description

-This is a quick and dirty Vim plugin to use some GitLab features locally from vim.
+This is a quick and dirty Vim plugin to use some GitLab features locally from Vim.

 It enables you to:

-- Open a link to the corresponding GitLab file of a local vim selection
+- Open a link to the corresponding GitLab file of a local Vim selection
 - Add a comment to the corresponding GitLab commit of a locally selected line

 ## Installation